 Excessive use of baking soda could be harmful to the enamel due to its abrasiveness.
 Also, baking soda is not a replacement for toothpaste as it does not contain cavity-fighting fluoride.

 For a healthy use of baking soda as a teeth whitener, all you should need is about a pea-sized drop of the product, just enough to cover the bristles of a wet toothbrush head.
-Gently brush the teeth with the baking soda for about a minute, ensuring it’s being applied at all angles, corners, crevices, and surfaces of the teeth, and rinse.
+Gently brush the teeth with the baking soda for about a minute or two, ensuring it’s being applied at all angles, corners, crevices, and surfaces of the teeth.
+Then, rinse.

-If none of these methods worked for you, consult your dentist for a professional whitening treatment.
-At Hawaii Family Dental, we whiten your teeth as fast as an hour through our doctor-prescribed teeth whitening method, saving you from prolonged exposure to chemicals.
+If none of the latter methods work for you, consult your dentist for a professional whitening treatment.
+At Hawaii Family Dental, we whiten your teeth in as quick as an hour through our doctor-prescribed teeth whitening method, saving you from prolonged exposure to chemicals.

-Moreover, although baking soda can serve as a temporary remedy to oral-related issues, we recommended visiting the dentist at least twice a year and get your teeth checked for proper diagnosis and treatment.
+Moreover, although baking soda can serve as a temporary remedy to oral-related issues, we recommended visiting the dentist at least twice a year to get your teeth checked for proper diagnosis and treatment.